aba-sah/aba-sah.github.io/index.md

   * provide insight into complex, multi-source, high-dimensional and/or inter-related data, as seen in a summary of changes to active travel data across Scotland [_prior to and during the 2020 and 2021 lockdowns_](sta/cycle_counters_info_cards.pdf).
 (See also [___the interactive version___](sta/sta-climate-change_cycling.html))
   * serve as an agile, adaptable, working tool to explore alternative scenarios, as when [___modelling operations within a digital business ecosystem___](ebri_dbn/index.html)

+[_Public github repository_](https://github.com/aba-sah) containing some of the background work feeding into these visualisations

 ### Modelling &amp; Mastering Data